ASA in Tanzania: Seeds of success

 75 agro-dealers were trained on input business management skills.
 19 in Southern highlands and 56 in Northern highlands.

-The SILT partners identified Farm Input Promotions – Africa as the partner to explore the scaling up seed using the community seed production and potentially the quality declared seeds (QDS) approach.
+ASA identified partners to explore the scaling up seed using the community seed production and potentially the quality declared seeds (QDS) approach.

 ASA trained 85 farmers and 52 have started producing seed and the rest plan to start production next season.
 The 40 farmers were from Njombe and 12 from Wanging’ombe have started producing seed which will be available from June.